Our Big Band Battles

 Our first confrontation with another Big Band was no confrontation at all.
 It was billed as “Baltimore vs. Washington,” and was taped at Maryland Public Television’s studio on February 7-8, 1989.
 The B’more-based band, Zim Zemarel’s, taped on the 7th, then we taped on the 8th, so we never saw each other until the show first aired in March.
 The show had a long life; it was played for a while at every MPT fundraiser – so you know it got some airplay!
 I remember a lot of folks watched it one New Year’s Eve, while we were out of town in York, PA, being swindled (that’s another story).
 The show’s emcee, Ken Jackson, sponsored a live re-match downtown at the Lord Baltimore Hotel later that Spring.
 That’s when I met Chris Vadala, fresh off the road with Chuck Mangione.
 Chris now heads Jazz Studies at UMd.

 Our second battle experience was memorable for several reasons.
-Tom Koerner produced and promoted this battle vs. NYC’s George Gee at Glen Echo in March, 1998.
+Tom Koerner produced and promoted this battle vs. NYC’s George Gee at Glen Echo on March 28, 1999.
 Tom has produced all the battles with out-of-towners, and has created many other special swing events here in DC since the 1990s.
 Anyway, Tom bragged to the Park authorities that the event was going to bring in 1500 dancers, so they naturally responded by invoking the ballroom’s fire code limits for the first time.
 We took a combo outdoors and serenaded some very agitated dancers who’d been surprised by the lockout.
 The combo changed their mood; they were dancing in line all the way down to the parking lot!
 Indoors the back & forth was terrific.
 Both bands had been honing their skills for swing dancers – George at his own club, Swing 46, in Manhattan, and us at America Restaurant in Tysons Corner Mall, an unusual venue sometimes called the “epicenter of the neo-swing movement.”
 When the dust settled the New York and DC musicians had a newfound respect, bond and camaraderie.
-George has been back here many times since, including for another battle.
+George has been back here many times since.
 I’ve even subbed on his band as a trumpet sideman!

 Not so the very next week when we battled a 6-piece combo with a national rep called Indigo Swing.
 It was a mismatch, and the Indigo Swingers no doubt resented it; they didn’t mingle with us at all.
 I can’t imagine what they were thinking when they signed on to battle a 16-piece big band!
 Oh well, at least we got to play for lots of their fans.